spacetelescope/science-platforms-workshop/README.md

 | 15:00 — 15:30 | Coffee/snacks |
 | 15:30 — 17:00 | Breakout engineering session (ii) (three separate rooms) |

-**Platform overview** talks given by SciServer, NOAO Datalab, NDS, LSST, STScI, CADC (speakers to be identified).
+**Platform overview** talks given by SciServer, NOAO Datalab, NDS, LSST, STScI, WholeTale (speakers to be identified).
 For each ‘platform overview’ talk we ask each implementer to cover the following points:

 - A broad overview of what they’re building
 - Who they’re building for (i.e. common use cases they anticipate supporting)